miscellane/extra/development/README.md

 cat /etc/os-release
 ```

-prints the Ubuntu version, amongst other details.
+prints the Ubuntu version, amongst other details; alternatively, `lsb_release -a` or `cat /etc/issue`.

 <br>